iterative/cml.dev/content/docs/self-hosted-runners.md

 automatically shuts down.

 You might notice that this workflow is quite similar to the [basic use case](/doc/usage).
-The only addition is `cml-runner` and a few environment variables for passing your cloud compute credentials to the workflow.
+The only addition is `cml runner` and a few environment variables for passing your cloud compute credentials to the workflow.

-Note that `cml-runner` will also automatically restart your jobs (whether from a [GitHub Actions 72-hour timeout](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#usage-limits) or a
+Note that `cml runner` will also automatically restart your jobs (whether from a [GitHub Actions 72-hour timeout](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#usage-limits) or a
 [AWS EC2 spot instance interruption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html)).